cometaj2/huckle/README.rst

     - Handles very large stdin/stdout streams (fixed chunk size of 16834)

-- Error output to stderr on client response status code >= 400

 - SOCKS tunneling through environment variables (ALL_PROXY)

 - Auto configuration of an HCLI when provided with a url to an HCLI root (e.g. huckle install https://hcli.io/hcli-webapp/cli/jsonf?command=jsonf)